Making Reconstruction FID Predictive of Diffusion Generation FID: Experimental Results

 \subsection{Main Results}

-\textbf{Reconstruction Metrics Correlate Negatively with Diffusion Sample Quality} As shown in Table~\ref{tab:resultfid}, image-to-image distortion metrics, such as PSNR, SSIM, and LPIPS, are strongly negatively correlated with gFID.
-This result verifies the \say{reconstruction generation dilemma}, which states that the reconstruction performance of VAEs is at odds with the generation performance of diffusion models.
+\textbf{Reconstruction metrics correlate negatively with diffusion sample quality.} As shown in Table~\ref{tab:resultfid}, image-to-image distortion metrics, including PSNR, SSIM, and LPIPS, are strongly negatively correlated with gFID.
+This observation supports the \say{reconstruction--generation dilemma}: better reconstruction quality does not necessarily translate into better diffusion generation quality.

-\textbf{iFID Exhibits Significantly Stronger Correlation with Diffusion Sample Quality} Among non-reconstruction metrics, several show reasonable positive correlations with gFID, such as diffusion loss, VF Loss \citep{Yao2025ReconstructionVG}, and GMM Loss \citep{chen2025aligning}.
-However, our iFID demonstrates a significantly stronger correlation with gFID, achieving PCC and SRCC values around $0.9$.
-It is also interesting to find that iFID has much stronger correlation to gFID than diffusion loss, which indicates that the diffusion loss might not be a strong signal for sample quality when latent space is different.
+\textbf{iFID exhibits a significantly stronger correlation with diffusion sample quality.} Among non-reconstruction metrics, diffusion loss, VF Loss \citep{Yao2025ReconstructionVG}, and GMM Loss \citep{chen2025aligning} show only moderate or weak correlations with gFID.
+In contrast, iFID exhibits a substantially stronger correlation with gFID, achieving PCC and SRCC values close to $0.9$.
+Notably, iFID correlates much more strongly with gFID than diffusion loss, suggesting that diffusion loss alone is not a reliable predictor of sample quality when comparing different latent spaces.

-\textbf{Visualization of Nearest Neighbour and Interpolated Latent} In Figure~\ref{fig:viz}, we visualize the decoded latent $z$, nearest neighbour latent NN($z$) and the interpolated latent $\hat{z}$ for different VAEs.
-It is shown that for reconstruction optimized VAEs, such as SD-VAE and FLUX-VAE \citep{rombach2022high,flux2024}, the nearest neighbour latent NN($z$) are often semantically irrelevant to $z$.
-Besides, the interpolated latent $\hat{z}$ are invalid images.
-On the other hand, for diffusion optimized VAEs, such as VA-VAE and RAE \citep{Yao2025ReconstructionVG,zheng2025diffusion}, the nearest neighbour latent NN($z$) are semantically similar to $z$ and the interpolated latent $\hat{z}$ are realistic images.
-Similar intuition is also shown by \citep{peng2022beit,Song2025SelectiveUI}.
+\textbf{Visualization of nearest-neighbor and interpolated latents.} Figure~\ref{fig:viz} visualizes the decoded latent $z$, its nearest-neighbor latent $\mathrm{NN}(z)$, and the interpolated latent $\hat{z}$ for different VAEs.
+For reconstruction-optimized VAEs, such as SD-VAE and FLUX-VAE \citep{rombach2022high,flux2024}, $\mathrm{NN}(z)$ is often semantically unrelated to $z$, causing the decoded interpolated latent $\hat{z}$ to produce invalid images.
+In contrast, for diffusion-optimized VAEs, such as VA-VAE and RAE \citep{Yao2025ReconstructionVG,zheng2025diffusion}, $\mathrm{NN}(z)$ is semantically similar to $z$, and the decoded interpolated latent $\hat{z}$ produces realistic images.
+Similar observations have also been reported in \citep{peng2022beit,Song2025SelectiveUI}.